 COOKING TIP: Substitute any baking that has vanilla in it with Jack Daniels - same measurement.
 Not my Jack Daniels though !

-Walked back to the hotel, freshened up, and headed to the Irish bar across the road.
-Had a few beers and a couple of shots of 'Fireball' on the recommendation of a few jokers at the bar, that I got chatting to.
+I walked back to the hotel, freshened up, and then headed to the Irish bar across the road.
+I had a few beers and a couple of shots of 'Fireball' on the recommendation of a few jokers at the bar, that I got chatting to.

-Got back to the hotel just before midnight and caught up with some blokes playing beer-pong which involved trying to lob ping pong balls into cups full of beer.
-They were band up from San Antonio playing gigs in Nashville.
-Had a few laughs with them before retiring.
+I got back to the hotel just before midnight and caught up with some blokes playing beer-pong which involved trying to lob ping pong balls into cups full of beer.
+They were a band up from San Antonio playing gigs in Nashville.
+I had a few laughs with them before retiring.

 Another early start tomorrow morning - Atlanta bound